MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Management.md

 ### Task 1: Review payment registration setup.

+1. At the top of the main Business Center page, click the search icon in the black bar on the right.
+Then type **Payment Registration Setup**, and click the **Payment Registration Setup** link.

-1. On the **Payment Registration Setup** page, make sure following fields are entered.
+2. On the **Payment Registration Setup** page, make sure following fields are entered.

     1. In the **Journal Template Name** field, enter CASHRCPT.